robwillisinfo/Invoke-EncryptionSimulator/README.md

 The following parameters are supported:
 -TargetDir (-td) - The directory containing the files to be encrypted/decrypted
--Action (-a) - "Encrypt", "decrypt", or "cleanup", default = encrypt
+-Action (-a) - "Encrypt", "Decrypt", "Restore", or "Cleanup", default = Encrypt
--AesKey (-k) - The AES key to be used to encrypt the files, 16 bytes converted to b64, default = dynamically generated at runtime
+-AesKey (-k) - The AES-256 key to be used to encrypt the files, 32 bytes converted to b64, default = dynamically generated at runtime
 -AesIv (-i) - The initialization vector (IV) to be used for the AES encryption, 16 bytes converted to b64, default = dynamically generated at runtime
 -DeleteOriginal - Destructive mode, will delete all of the original files after encryption
 -DisableLog - Disable the log file